Pedestrian Safety

 Anyone with concerns about pedestrian safety issues should contact the VCU Police department at policedept@vcu.edu, subject line, “Pedestrian Safety.”
 Please include a detailed description of the issues, the block number and contact information.

-VCU Police’s Traffic Division will review each submission, and bring concerns to the
+The VCU Police Traffic Division will review each submission and bring concerns to the appropriate parties, when deemed appropriate.

 Virginia Commonwealth University is a nationally renowned public research institution dedicated to the success and well-being of all members of its community.
 VCU student, faculty and staff groups and associations are open without regard to any characteristic or identity protected by law.